-- Recognition and treatment of hypoglycemia. - Administration of glucagon. - Basic emergency follow-up procedures, including, but not limited to, calling the emergency 911 telephone number and contacting, if possible, the pupil's parent or guardian and licensed health care provider. - Training by a physician, credentialed school nurse, registered nurse, or certificated public health nurse according to the standards established pursuant to this section shall be deemed adequate training.
+- 1. Recognition and treatment of hypoglycemia. - 2.
+Administration of glucagon. - 3.
+Basic emergency follow-up procedures, including, but not limited to, calling the emergency 911 telephone number and contacting, if possible, the student's parent(s)/ guardian(s) and licensed health care provider.

-A school employee shall notify the Principal if he or she administers glucagon pursuant to this Policy.
+A Charter School employee shall notify the Principal if the employee administers glucagon pursuant to this Policy.

-All materials necessary to administer the glucagon shall be provided by the parent or guardian of the pupil.
+All materials necessary to administer the glucagon shall be provided by the parent(s)/guardian(s) of the student.

-In the case of a pupil who is able to self-test and monitor his or her blood glucose level, upon written request of the parent or guardian, and with authorization of the licensed health care provider of the pupil, a pupil with diabetes shall be permitted to test his or her blood glucose level and to otherwise provide diabetes self-care in the classroom, in any area of the school or school grounds, during any school-related activity, and, upon specific request by a parent or guardian, in a private location.
+In the case of a student who is able to self-test and monitor their own blood glucose level, upon written request of the parent or guardian, and with authorization of the licensed health care provider of the student, a student with diabetes shall be permitted to test their own blood glucose level and to otherwise provide diabetes self-care in the classroom, in any area of the Charter School or Charter School grounds, during any Charter School-related activity, and, upon specific request by a parent or guardian, in a private location.

-Designated staff shall establish emergency procedures for specific medical conditions that require an immediate response (e.g. allergies, asthma, diabetes).
+Designated staff shall establish emergency procedures for specific medical conditions that require an immediate response (i.e. allergies, asthma, diabetes).